hannahakhtar/project-1/README.md

     }
 ```

-#### Final score, win/lost and restart game
+### Final score, win/lost and restart game

-Once the collision checks were completed and either the player won or lost, the final score and outcome would be displayed by manipulating the modalText inner HTML.
+Once the collision checks were complete and the player won or lost the game, the final score and outcome are displayed by manipulating the modalText inner HTML.

 ```js
 modalText.innerHTML = `You lost!
 Your final score: ${scoreUpdate}`